-CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS
+CERTAIN RELATIONSHIPS AND RELATED TRANSACTIONS AND DIRECTOR INDEPENDENCE

 We recognize that transactions between us and any of our directors, executives or other related persons can present potential or actual conflicts of interest and create the appearance that our decisions are based on considerations other than the best interests of our company and shareholders.
 Therefore, as a general matter and in accordance with our Code of Ethics, it is our preference to avoid such transactions.
 Nevertheless, we recognize that there are situations where such transactions may be in, or may not be inconsistent with, the best interests of our company.
 Under the terms of its charter, our Audit and Compliance Committee reviews and, if appropriate, approves or ratifies any such transactions.
 Pursuant to the charter, the Committee will review any transaction in which we are or will be a participant and the amount involved exceeds \$120,000, and in which any of our directors or executives had, has or will have a direct or indirect material interest.
 After its review, the Committee will only approve or ratify those transactions that are in, or are not inconsistent with, the best interests of our company and our shareholders, as the Committee determines in good faith.
+The Company's Board of Directors adopted the Company's Related Party Transactions Policy on January 18, 2017.
+This policy is available in our website at http://investors.clearone.com/governance.cfm.

-Related Party Transactions:

-Consulting Agreement with Edward Dallin Bagley
+Related Party Transactions: Consulting Agreement with Edward D. Bagley